 Congenital Moles are Moles that are present since birth.
 They are relatively very small moles (<0.5 cm at Infancy expected to no more than 1.5 cm in adulthood are generally harmless).
 However, if you observe any sinister changes, that are generally indicated by a change in shape, size, colour, texture or an association with pain or bleeding/oozing, it is a good idea to be under the supervision of a dermatologist.

-If a mole appears on your skin after you are born, it is called a Common Mole or Acquired Mole.
+If a mole appears on your skin after you were born, it is called a Common Mole or Acquired Mole.
 It is very common and most fair skin adults will have between 10–40 moles.
-These moles are generally smaller than 6 mm (or the size of the eraser at the back of a pencil), oval or circular, of a uniform colour, with or without hair, with clear borders and don’t change in way through your life.
+These moles are generally smaller than 6 mm (or the size of the eraser at the back of a pencil), oval or circular, of a uniform colour, with or without hair, with clear borders and seldom change throughout your life.

 Atypical Moles or Dysplastic Moles or Dysplastic Nevus

 Dysplastic Moles are generally larger in size (> 6 mm), have an odd shape as against the symmetrical round or oval shape of the Common Mole.
 Dysplastic moles can show a mix of colours and often appear on the trunk (they can also appear on your scalp, head, neck and rarely your face).
-Atypical Moles can turn into a Melanoma, so it is advisable that you are under follow-up with your dermatologist for these.
+Atypical Moles can turn into a Melanoma, so it is advisable that you consult with your dermatologist.